GoogleChrome/developer.chrome.com/site/en/docs/devtools/accessibility/reference/index.md

 1. Open the **Colors** section, scroll to **Contrast issues**, and click an issue, if any.
 1. In the **Contrast issues** table, hover over an element and click the link next to it.

-   {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/661PL2y4oUm6iS5SMYDO.png", alt="Contrast issues in CSS Overview.", width="800", height="412" %}
+   {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/661PL2y4oUm6iS5SMYDO.png", alt="List of contrast issues in CSS Overview.", width="800", height="412" %}

-1. Fix the issue as described in the [next section](#fix-low-contrast).
+1. Fix the issue as described in the [Fix low contrast text](#fix-low-contrast) section.

 #### (Preview) Contrast issues in the Issues tab {: #issues-contrast }